-Except as provided in paragraph 4.3.2 regarding continuity of flight, in-flight altitudes are calculated from pressure data recorded by an FR, or a stand-alone electronic or mechanical barograph as given in the Appendix to this chapter and SC3 Annex C. The altitudes at which a glider crosses a start or finish line or the boundary of a start or finish OZ are determined by linear interpolation between the altitudes at the last fix before crossing and the first fix after crossing.
+Except as provided by 4.3.2, pressure data must be recorded by an FR or barograph throughout the flight and in-flight altitudes are calculated as given in the Appendix to this chapter and SC3 Annex C. The altitudes at which a glider crosses a start or finish line or the boundary of a start or finish OZ are determined by linear interpolation between the altitudes at the last fix before crossing and the first fix after crossing.